WiiliamMentzer/Mr.Roboger-Numbers/README.md

 Expected Output: "13, 14, 15, 16, 17" [ [1,3], [1,4], [1,5], [1,6], [1,7] ]

-Test: "It should return each array of  processArray"
+Test: "It should return each array when finished with inputArray."
 Code: robogerProcess();
 userInput = "13, 14, 15, 16, 17";
 Expected Output: [1,3], [1,4], [1,5], [1,6], [1,7]